Parallel athermal quasistatic deformation stepping of molecular systems: Parallel stepping

 \subsection{Ansatz}

-By definition, every iteration during one deformation step in the procedure, as defined by Equation \eqref{eq:AQS_iteration}, depends on the previous increment.
-As a consequence, before calculating the configuration $\bm{r}_k$, one needs to solve the $ dN$-dimensional optimization problem $k-1$ times successively.
-This can be extremely slow, as the deformation increments must be sufficiently small to resolve all drops in the potential energy landscape.
+By definition, every iteration during one deformation step of the AQS procedure is formalized by Equation \eqref{eq:AQS_iteration}, and depends on the previous configuration $\bm{r}_{k-1}$.
+As a consequence, before calculating the configuration $\bm{r}_k$, one needs to solve the expensive $ dN$-dimensional optimization problem $k-1$ times successively before being able to calculate the configuration $\bm{r}_{k}$.
+This can be extremely slow, as the deformation increments must be sufficiently small to follow the minimum of the energy landscape accurately under deformation of the material.
+In the following, we present an approach, inspired by the \textit{Parareal} Algorithm \cite{LIONS2001661} for ordinary differential equations, offering a parallel computing scheme for the AQS procedure.